ese3500/final-project-micro-music/README.md

 ### 1. Abstract

-Micro Music is a music recorder, amplifier, and playback device that provides awesome multi-colored music visualization using LED strips.
+Micro Music is a music recorder, amplifier, and playback speaker that provides awesome multi-colored music visualization using LED strips.
 Enhance your music listening experience with Micro Music!
-We want to design a highly-differential music box with state of the art music production capablities.
+We will design a highly-differential music box with state of the art music production capablities.
 We will use a microphone to take sound as an input from a user, then uses the most advanced Digital Signal Processing (DSP) to sample the sound into frequency and amplitude.
 We use the sound to amplify the sound, which will be outputted in a speaker.
 We are also excited to be able to synthesize a realistic visualization of the sound in an array of LED strips.

 ### 2. Motivation

 Most speakers don't provide audio visualization features, and audio visualization software is oftentimes proprietary and expensive.
 Our device offers a cheap alternative for people who would like to immerse themselves in their music both audibly and visually, without having to go through the hassle of buying software or expensive products.

 ### 3. Goals